arinmirza/vrpms/README.md

 You can set up black as a file watcher in PyCharm so that your code is automatically formatted on each save, as documented in the black docs_.

 Follow the same steps to set up a file watcher for isort, but make sure isort comes before black in the file watchers list.

+### Test

+You should install the required packages for testing first.

+    $ pip install -r requirements.test